Authman2/JExtras/README.md

 - Programmer: Adeola Uthman

 # History
 - JExtras was a project I started to solve problems that I often came across while programming.
-Each "Extra" was created because the task that it performs is something that otherwise would have been tedious to do over and over again for multiple programs.
-So, instead of rewriting the same code for different projects, I created this library so that I could have them all in one, convenient place, with code that is easy to read and understand.
+Each "Extra" was created because the task that it performs is something that I can use for many different project, without having to rewrite the code multiple times.
+It was much more efficient to write them once and reuse them.
+The reason it is called "JExtras" is because the problems that it solves do not necessarily have anything to do with one another.
+They are sort of random, but contain solutions to problems that any one person may come across while programming such as loading and saving objects, converting 1-dimensional arrays to 2-dimensional arrays, or drawing objects on screen using vectors, etc.
+- I plan on adding more and more "Extras" in the future.
+Anytime I come across a problem that I feel can be solved in a simpler way, I will typically create a class that performs that task and add it to JExtras.

 # ArrayConversion
 - A class with methods that are responsible for turning one dimensional arrays into two dimensional arrays.
 One must indicate which one dimensional array he/she wants to convert, and at which index to break it up by.